-In this suit under the Freedom of Information Act ("FOIA"), Plaintiff Citizens for Responsibility and Ethics in Washington ("CREW") seeks communications between the General Services Administration ("GSA") and the White House concerning the renovation of the Federal Bureau of Investigation's ("FBI") headquarters.
-The parties have now cross-moved for summary judgment.
+In this suit under the Freedom of Information Act ("FOIA"), Plaintiff Citizens for Responsibility and Ethics in Washington ("CREW") seeks communications between Defendant General Services Administration ("GSA") and the White House concerning the renovation of the Federal Bureau of Investigation's ("FBI") headquarters.
+Following three failed attempts to conduct an adequate search (and substantial delays resulting from those failures), GSA has now completed a fourth search and withheld responsive records under FOIA Exemptions 5, 6, 7(C), and 7(E).
+The parties now cross-move for summary judgment for a third time.

-CREW is entitled to summary judgment for several reasons.
-First, GSA's search was demonstrably inadequate, as there are positive indications of responsive records-including emails publicly released by Congress and identified by the GSA Office of Inspector General ("OIG")-that are known to exist, but that GSA's search inexplicably failed to uncover.
-Second, all of GSA's exemption claims fail because the agency has provided insufficient detail to satisfy the "foreseeable harm" standard recently codified in the FOIA Improvement Act of 2016.
-Third, GSA's attempt to invoke the presidential communications privilege as to a "briefing itinerary" for a January 24, 2018 White House meeting should be rejected because GSA has-outside of this litigation-vigorously disputed that this meeting entailed any presidential decisionmaking, and the agency fails, in any event, to provide key details to sustain such a privilege claim.
-Fourth, GSA's deliberative process privilege claim fails insofar as the agency seeks to withhold material later adopted as final agency positions.
-Fifth, GSA's withholding of an email between the GSA OIG and GSA pursuant to Exemption 7(E) is improper, both because the agency provides insufficient details to support such a claim, and because GSA's stated desire to protect secret law enforcement "techniques" is incompatible with the fact that the GSA OIG, by sending the email at issue, disclosed those techniques to the very entity and officials it is charged with investigating.
-Finally, GSA has failed to demonstrate that it segregated all non-exempt material from responsive records it has withheld in full.
+CREW is entitled to summary judgment on GSA's Exemption 5 and 7(E) withholdings for several reasons.
+First, all of GSA's exemption claims fail because the agency has not satisfied the "foreseeable harm" standard of the FOIA Improvement Act of 2016, and instead asserts only generic claims of harm as to broad swaths of records.
+Second, GSA fails to justify its deliberative process, presidential communications, and attorney-client privilege claims under Exemption 5, and unredacted versions of some of GSA's withholdings, which were publicly released by Congress, confirm that some of its privilege claims are meritless.
+Third, GSA's partial withholding of an email between the GSA Office of the Inspector General ("OIG") and GSA pursuant to Exemption 7(E) is improper, both because the exemption claim is insufficiently justified, and because GSA's stated desire to protect the OIG's secret law enforcement "techniques" is incompatible with the fact that the OIG, by sending the email at issue, disclosed those techniques to the very entity and officials it is charged with investigating.
+Finally, GSA has failed to demonstrate that it released all reasonably segregable non-exempt material from the